opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 	    </div>
 	</div>

-This cleaned version of the code highlight that the 3 widgets have, each time, their own context !
+This cleaned version of code highlight that the 3 widgets have, each time, their own context !
 3 contexts, for 3 widgets.

-The simple thing to do then is to keep only one, and move our widgets below this **unique** context !
+A simple thing to do then is to keep only one, and move our widgets below this **unique** context !

 	Here is the result :